141 Years of the Baltimore Orioles

 Mark Williamson (1) and Gregg Olson (1), 2-0 over Oakland

-Young stars like Cedric Mullins (l) and Adley Rutschman (r) have started to give O's fans hope - hope that Angelos will not interfere and mess up what seems to be a promising direction the team may be heading in.
+Young stars like Cedric Mullins (l) and Adley Rutschman (r) have started to give O's fans hope after many years of pain.